Azure/azure-openapi-validator/README.md

 - add a custom function in 'packages\rulesets\spectral\functions'
 - add a rule config to the proper ruleset configuaration , current we have 3 ruleset configurations:
-  1. common.ts : for rule that apply to all azure spec.
+  1. az-common.ts : for rule that apply to all azure spec.
-  1. arm.ts: for rules that only apply to ARM spec.
+  1. az-arm.ts: for rules that only apply to ARM spec.
-  1. dataplane.ts: for rules that only apply to dataplane spec.
+  1. az-dataplane.ts: for rules that only apply to dataplane spec.

 - add a test for it, usually one custom function should have one test, the testing files is in 'packages\rulesets\spectral\test'
 #### native rule